UMM-CSci-3601/3601-lab2_client-server/README.md

 Your server should now be running on port 4567, the port we've configured Javalin to run on.
 Visit it at [http://localhost:4567][local] in your web browser.

-The server will continue to run indefinitely until you stop it
+The server will continue to run indefinitely until you stop it.
+You can stop it by typing `Control-C` (often written `^C`) in the terminal where it's running.

 ## Testing Your Project